-- a) In the past some Municipalities have borrowed funds with the sole purpose of investing them to earn a return.
+- 16. In the past some Municipalities have borrowed funds with the sole purpose of investing them to earn a return.
 The motive was clearly speculative.
-The cost of debt is almost always more expensive than the return that the Municipality can derive by investing in permitted investments. - b) Consequently, as a principle, Beaufort West Municipality does not borrow for investment purposes, but depending on the shape of the interest yield curve may borrow in advance of its capital cash flow needs in a given financial year to take advantage of an inverse interest yield curve. - c) Foreign Borrowing is permitted in terms of section 47 of the MFMA, whereby the debt is denominated in Rand and is not indexed to, or affected by, fluctuations in the value of the Rand against any foreign currency.
+The cost of debt is almost always more expensive than the return that the Municipality can derive by investing in permitted investments. - 16.2 Consequently, as a principle, Beaufort West Municipality does not borrow for investment purposes, but depending on the shape of the interest yield curve may borrow in advance of its capital cash flow needs in a given financial year to take advantage of an inverse interest yield curve. - 16.3 Foreign Borrowing is permitted in terms of section 47 of the MFMA, whereby the debt is denominated in Rand and is not indexed to, or affected by, fluctuations in the value of the Rand against any foreign currency.

-17. Internal Control
+17. INTERNAL CONTROL

-- a) In terms of section 79 of the Act, the Accounting Officer has delegated to the Director: Finance (CFO), the authority to manage the borrowings of Council effectively and economically in terms of the prescribed borrowings framework. - b) All borrowings must be made in the name of the Beaufort West Municipality. - c) The internal control procedures involve Internal Audit and Performance Management, and the Auditor General reviewing and testing the systems of the Finance Department on a regular basis. - d) In order to prevent losses arising from fraud, misrepresentations, error, conflict of interest or imprudent action, a system of internal controls governs the administration and management of the portfolio. - e) Controls deemed most important include:-
+- 17.1 In terms of section 79 of the Act, the Accounting Officer has delegated to the Director: Finance (CFO), the authority to manage the borrowings of Council effectively and economically in terms of the prescribed borrowings framework. - 17.2 All borrowings must be made in the name of the Beaufort West Municipality.

-- Control of collusion, separation of duties. - Custodial safekeeping of loan agreements and contracts. - Clear delegation of duties. - Checking and verification by senior officials of all transactions. - Documentation of transactions and repayments. - Code of ethics and standards. - Procedure manuals. - Electronic Funds Transfer limits and a detailed procedure manual for the system.
+- 17.3 The internal control procedures involve Internal Audit and Performance Management, and the Auditor General reviewing and testing the systems of the Finance Department on a regular basis. - 17.4 In order to prevent losses arising from fraud, misrepresentations, error, conflict of interest or imprudent action, a system of internal controls governs the administration and management of the portfolio. - 17.5 Controls deemed most important include: - Control of collusion, separation of duties. - Custodial safekeeping of loan agreements and contracts. - Clear delegation of duties. - Checking and verification by senior officials of all transactions. - Documentation of transactions and repayments. - Code of ethics and standards. - Procedure manuals. - Electronic Funds Transfer limits and a detailed procedure manual for the system.